 Patients and other users need to know how to stop taking or abusing baclofen.
-This is because weaning off baclofen comes with a host of severe symptoms.
+This is because baclofen withdrawal and discontinuing use comes with a host of severe symptoms.
 Furthermore, abrupt discontinuation of baclofen can cause death or organ failure in the worst cases.
 The best and ideal course to take when you want to halt taking baclofen is contacting a licensed detox specialist.
 You can also opt to visit a qualified lab to undergo withdrawal treatment.

 Treating Baclofen Addiction and Dependency

 If you are a baclofen addict, you may opt to continue with your addiction management soon after finishing the detox program.
 Engaging in a long-term rehab program is an effective way of overcoming physiological and physical addiction to baclofen, alcohol, and other drugs.
 Furthermore, long-term addiction treatment provides patients with the best recovery outcomes.
 It also reduces the patient’s chances of relapses by giving them time for personal change, growth, and continued support.